The mineral salts are:

 Apples; avocados; bananas; cauliflower; dates; grapefruit; beans, green; beans, lima; beans, navy; beets; brussels sprouts; cantaloupe; carrots; lettuce; onions; parsnips; pears; pineapple; plums; tangerines.

-Vitamin C is the anti-scorbutic vitamin, and is also called Cevitamic Acid or Ascorbic Acid.
+It is the anti-scorbutic vitamin, and is also called Cevitamic Acid or Ascorbic Acid.
 It is found mainly in citrus fruits, and though it is soluble in water, It is weakened by oxygen or alkalies.

 Deficiency of vitamin C causes scurvy, sore and bleeding gums, sore and swollen joints, and a tendency to hemorrhage.
 The average daily requirement is 300 units for infants and 1000 units for adults.